How to Clean Laminate Wood Floors Without Streaking: Pro Tips

 One of the causes for streaking is excessive dirt and dust.
 So, before you take out a mop, use your vacuum to clean up the surface.

-Despite the lamination layer being hardened to protect the floorboards from being scratched, it is still very sensitive.
-Don’t take any chance.
+The lamination layer is hardened to resist scratches, but abrasive particles can still damage it.
 Most vacuum cleaners will come with an option to disable the motorized brush roll.
 Do so before you vacuum.

 Haven't had a good vacuum cleaner yet?
 We have several reviews for the best vacuum cleaners out there, some of which are great for laminate floors.
 Check out our Dyson V7 for more detail.